BestTimesToVisit.com Logo

 Getting Around Ontario, Canada

-GO Transit Trains and Buses
+GO Transit Trains & Buses

 TTC (Toronto Transit Commission)

-Cost:$3.30 CAD per ride with PRESTO card, or $3.35 CAD cash.
-Day passes are available.
+Cost:A single fare is $3.30 CAD with a PRESTO card or $3.35 CAD with cash.
+Day passes and weekly passes are available for frequent use.

 Intercity Buses (e.g., FlixBus, Megabus)

-Cost:Can be as low as $10-$20 CAD for some routes if booked in advance.
+Cost:Fares can be as low as $10-$20 CAD for longer routes if booked in advance, but can increase significantly closer to the travel date.

 Car Rentals